Rakkestad

-Rakkestad is a municipality in Viken county, Norway.
+Rakkestad is a municipality in Østfold county, Norway.
 The administrative centre of the municipality is the village of Rakkestad.
 It is divided into the parishes of Rakkestad, Degernes, and Os.
 The municipality is the county's second largest by area and one of Norway's largest agricultural areas.

 Rakkestad was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
 Degernes was separated from Rakkestad as a municipality of its own on 1 January 1917, but it was merged back into Rakkestad on 1 January 1964.

 Rakkestad has a civil airport, Rakkestad Airport, Aastorp.

 General information

 Name

 The municipality (originally the parish) is named after the old Rakkestad farm (Old Norse: Rakkastaðir).
 The first element is the genitive case of the Norse male name (nickname) Rakki and the last element is staðir meaning "homestead" or "farm".

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 11 July 1975.
 The arms symbolize the fact that the main source of income in Rakkestad is agriculture.
 It shows a line of clover-shapes yellow on top and green on the bottom.
 The two lower leaves are symbols for the farming and forestry, and the upper symbolize the newer industries, trade, and crafts.
 The three standing clovers also represent the three parishes of the municipality: Rakkestad, Degernes and Os.